M64GitHub/zig64/README.md

 This emulator is structured as a set of modular components, forming the foundation of the virtual C64 system.
 These building blocks include:

-- `C64`: The central emulator struct / component container, for loading and executing programs.
+- `C64`: The central emulator struct and component container, managing program loading and execution.
-- `Cpu`: Handles instruction execution.
+- `Cpu`: Executes 6510 instructions.
-- `Ram64k`: Manages 64KB memory.
+- `Ram64k`: Manages 64KB of memory.
 - `Vic`: Controls video timing.
-- `Sid`: Acts as a (for now) register placeholder.
+- `Sid`: Serves as a (for now) register placeholder.
-- `Asm`: Assembly metadata decoder, disassembler
+- `Asm`: Provides assembly metadata decoding and disassembly.

-Each component includes its own `dbg_enabled` flag—e.g., `c64.dbg_enabled` for emulator logs, `cpu.dbg_enabled` for execution details—allowing tailored debugging.
-The `Cpu` drives the system, executing code and monitoring SID register writes, while `Vic` keeps cycle-accurate timing.
+Each component features its own `dbg_enabled` flag—e.g., `c64.dbg_enabled` for emulator logs, `cpu.dbg_enabled` for execution details—enabling targeted debugging.
+The `Cpu` powers the system, running code and tracking SID register writes, while `Vic` ensures cycle-accurate timing.
-A powerful disassembler and assembly metadata decoder (see struct `Asm`) enriches this core, decoding instructions with detailed metadata for advanced analysis.
+The `Asm` struct enhances this core with a powerful disassembler and metadata decoder, offering detailed instruction analysis.
-The sections below detail their workings, API, and examples to help you use this emulator core effectively.
+The sections below outline their mechanics, API, and examples to guide you in using this emulator core effectively.

 ### C64